astrotaca/astrotaca.github.io/_posts/2025-04-18-ascomdriver.md

 So the driver had to maintain a live connection, confirm receipt of each instruction, and gracefully handle disconnects or timeouts—especially since USB ports can be unreliable mid-session.

-The goal: zero surprises in the field.

 ---

 ## Going Beyond ASCOM

-ASCOM is great for standardization—but it’s not magic.
+ASCOM is great for standardization, but it’s not magic.
 It won’t auto-detect your baud rate, parse custom commands, or debug serial issues for you.
 And it won’t implement any actual logic for how your hardware works.

 That part’s all on you.